AdobeDocs/commerce-operations.en/help/installation/advanced.md

 #### Example 1—Basic installation with admin user account

-The following example installs Magento with the following options:
+The following example installs Adobe Commerce or Magento Open Source with the following options:

-*  The Magento software is installed in the `magento2` directory relative to the web server docroot on `localhost` and the path to the Admin is `admin`; therefore:
+*  The application is installed in the `magento2` directory relative to the web server docroot on `localhost` and the path to the Admin is `admin`; therefore:

    Your storefront URL is `http://127.0.0.1`